oracle/graal/docs/reference-manual/native-image/JFR.md

 ### Run a Demo

 Transform this very simple demo application into a native image and see how to use JFR events from it.
 Save the following code to the _Example.java_ file.
-This demo make use of the JFR Event API to create and emit custom events.
+This demo makes use of the JFR Event API to create and emit custom events.

 ```java
 import jdk.jfr.Event;